thepangolier/chat.pangolier.com/README.md

 # Pangolier Chat

-A free, open-source chat app built for seamless collaboration
+A free, open-source chat app designed for seamless collaboration.

-View a full write up on Pangolier Chat [in this article](https://pangolier.com/chat)
+Read the full write-up on Pangolier Chat [in this article](https://pangolier.com/chat).

 ## Why build this?

-I was motivated to build this because I thought the original idea of T3Chat (Chat Branching) was great, and, wanted to take it a step further with a collaborative aspect.
-You can see other user's cursors on the screen and you can see a comprehensive tree of the conversation and branched conversations.
+I was inspired by T3 Chat’s original idea of chat branching and wanted to take it a step further by adding real-time collaboration.
+Pangolier Chat lets you see other users’ cursors in the interface and view a comprehensive tree of the conversation, including each branch.

-I also think from core visual design style (padding, spacing, color contrast) T3 Chat has some extremely good elements, so it was a good exercise to replicate (with my own touches) to the visual design flows.
+T3 Chat also features strong visual design fundamentals (spacing, padding, and color contrast).
+Replicating and refining those elements with my own touches was a valuable exercise.

-Furthermore, I think Redis as a whole being the core database for persisting chat messages is the best option and most scalable.
-Especially with it's more recent support for [JSON](https://redis.io/docs/latest/develop/data-types/json/).
+I also wanted to showcase that Redis is the most scalable choice for real-time, interactive chat applications, especially with its recent updates for [JSON support](https://redis.io/docs/latest/develop/data-types/json/).

-### Hard Forking Expression
+### Hard-forking Expression

-This took the original [Expression](https://pangolier.com/expression) features and refined and ramped it up to be closer to a production level Chat App.
-Unfortunately, there is no Notion style editor (since we are opting for a very focused Chat Interface, not a free form UI).
+This project evolves the original [Expression](https://pangolier.com/expression) concept into a more production-ready chat application.
+It ships without the Notion-style editor, which, I think is somewhat ironic, but, really helps keep the Chat UX focused.

-## Quick Start
+## Quick start

-The following is a snippet for setting up on MacOS quickly.
+The snippet below sets up Pangolier Chat quickly on macOS.

-You can review more comprehensive [documentation here](./docs/DEV.md).
+For detailed instructions, see the [documentation](./docs/DEV.md).

 ```bash
 # Setup redis-stack-server